ai/about-postcss/speech.md

 ---

-Some preprocessor tool like Compass or Bourbon can create only mixins, functions and varibles.
+Some preprocessor tool like Compass or Bourbon can create only mixins, functions and variables.

 ---

 And it is a first big problem of preprocessors.

-How we can add polyill for units?
+How we can add polyfill for units?

 Maybe mixins are enough for today simple task.
 But we have many new ideas and preprocessors are too limited for them.